severin-bruhat/covid19-kids-toolbox/README.md

 # Codid-19 Kids Toolkit

 ## What is this about?
-As any prent you might be wondering how you are gonna teach your kids while you are working.
+As many parents, you might be wondering how you are gonna teach your kids while you are working.

 Here is a list of different tools and resources you can use.
 I haven't build that list myslef, the majority of this stuff comes from different parents I have been talking with.
 My contribution is to share this with you.
 Of course if you want to collaborate, don't hesitate to contact me on [Twitter](https://twitter.com/severin_bruhat) or by [email](mailto:sbruhat@gmail.com) and make suggestions.